Positive Crankcase Understanding

 A sign of engine moisture contamination will show a cloudy or milky film in the PCV valve or hose.
 If you find water in the PCV valve system, and its hoses, suggests a need for replacement but is also an indication of other problems.
 Replacing the PCV valve will help get rid of some problems, but the main problem remains, and symptoms will soon return.
 If we only drive a vehicle on short trips, moisture content means we need more frequent oil changes and longer drive cycles.
 A moisture buildup with normal driving shows other engine problems, such as Head Gasket, or Cracks, or Intake Manifold Gasket problems Several areas of the engine can allow leakage and oil contamination.
 Engine Seals and Valve Cover gaskets are the most common areas to leak first.
 Coolant leaking into the oil is a very serious problem.
 Without immediate correction, engine damage is likely to occur.

-The engine’s oil filter helps removing the contaminates from the oil, which are by-products of combustion and moisture.
-It’s these things that cause internal engine problems over time if the oil and filter are not changed on a regular basis.
+The engine’s oil filter helps to remove the contaminants from the oil, which are by-products of combustion and moisture.
+It’s these things that cause internal engine problems over time if the oil and filter are not changed regularly.
 This is one reason oil changes are a must.
 Short trips make the problem far worse as the engine does not reach full temperature.
-Oil and filter should be replaced more often when average driving distance is under ten-miles.
-As the engine reaches full temperature, after about 20 minutes of driving, the heat of the oil causes the moisture to boil off and out through the section action of the PCV Valve.
+Oil and filter should be replaced more often when the average driving distance is under ten-miles.
+As the engine reaches full temperature, after about 20 minutes of driving, the heat of the oil causes the moisture to boil off and out through the suction action of the PCV Valve.
 If the vehicle is driven far enough, the PCV system will pull much of this moisture from the oil, in the form of steam.
 This is one reason vehicles can go further between oil changes when the average trip is very long.
 With short trips, this does not occur, requiring more frequent oil changes.
 The type of driving determines oil change needs and is a better guide than just the number of miles driven.

 If the PCV system fails, severe sludge buildup and oil leaks can occur